 Available with Standard or Advanced license.

 When you move data from one database type to another, the data types used for the attributes in your table may change.
-For example, if you copy a table from SQL Server that has a UniqueIdentifier field and you paste it into a PostgreSQL database, it will be a Varchar field.
+For example, if you copy a table from SQL Server that has a UniqueIdentifier field, when you paste it into a PostgreSQL database, it will be a Varchar field.

 Be aware that ArcGIS cannot paste data types or definitions it doesn't support.
-That means a table or feature class you paste into a database will contain the following:
+That means the table or feature class created in your target database will contain the following: